nhatminh/nhatminh.github.io/_pages/about.md

 ### 2. Federated Learning
 I collaborate in several Federated Learning papers that were published on ([INFOCOM 2019](https://ieeexplore.ieee.org/abstract/document/8737464/)) and the other papers are under review.
   * My paper about Federated Learning with the title "Toward Multiple Federated Learning Services Resource Sharing in Mobile Edge Networks" was submitted to *IEEE Transactions on Mobile Computing* (**Major Revision**)
-  * The journal version of INFOCOM paper "Federated Learning over Wireless Networks: Convergence Analysis and Resource Allocation" was submitted to *IEEE/ACM Transactions on Networking* (**Major Revision**).
+  * The journal version of INFOCOM paper "Federated Learning over Wireless Networks: Convergence Analysis and Resource Allocation" was submitted to *IEEE/ACM Transactions on Networking* (**Minor Revision**).
 [ArXiv](https://arxiv.org/abs/1910.13067)

 ### 3. Colocation Base Stations and Edge Computing